CDRobinsonIII/responsive-portfolio-using-bootstrap/README.md

 While working on this project I learned about applying bootstrap classes to create a mobile responsive website.

-## Link to Horiseon's accessible website:
+## Link to my responsive portfolio:
 https://cdrobinsoniii.github.io/responsive-portfolio-using-bootstrap/